erkara/Diffusion-Tensor-Imaging-DTI-with-3D-Slicer/README.md

 # Diffusion-Tensor-Imaging-DTI-with-3D-Slicer
-In this repo, you can find some of my works about diffusion tensor imaging.
+In this repo, you can find some of my works about diffusion tensor imaging using 3D Slicer.
 The data set can be found at

 https://spujol.github.io/NeurosurgicalPlanningTutorial/